ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 examples,  Slurm launches MPI tasks the host system.
-The host-side MPI startup then communicates with the binary-compatible MPI library inside the container: Intel MPI for Intel-based containers, or OpenMPI built with PMI2 support for GNU-based containers .
+The host-side MPI startup then communicates with the binary-compatible MPI library inside the container: Intel MPI for Intel-based containers, or OpenMPI built with PMI2 support for GNU-based containers.
 On unsupported systems, or when MPI jobs are launched with ``mpirun`` or ``mpiexec`` instead of ``srun``, users may need to adapt the workflow and load host compilers and corresponding MPI libraries that are binary-compatible with the containerized